Proch92/twitchmenu/README.md

 `./twitchmenu`
 type 'q' or 'Q' to quit.
-type 'r' or 'R' to force a refresh. (menu refresh every 30 seconds)
+type 'r' or 'R' to force a refresh. (default refresh every 30 seconds)
-Move on the menu with arrow keys.
+Navigate menu with arrow keys.
 Type *Enter* to launch vlc.